OpShin/opshin/README.md

 opshin compile spending examples/smart_contracts/assert_sum.py
 ```

+Furthermore, you can add a shebang to the first line of the python file to indicate that it represents an opshin smart contract.
+You can choose from the following options:

+- a general shebang: `#!opshin`, which represents `opshin eval any`
+- or a more specific purpose: `#!/usr/bin/env -S opshin eval minting`

+By doing so, you can transform your python file to an executable: `chmod +x your_file.py` and execute it with `./your_file.py`, which will run `opshin eval any ./your_file.py` under the hood.

 ### Deploying

 The deploy process generates all artifacts required for usage with common libraries like [pycardano](https://github.com/Python-Cardano/pycardano), [lucid](https://github.com/spacebudz/lucid) and the [cardano-cli](https://github.com/input-output-hk/cardano-node).